NotRithik/DiraFrontendV2/README.md

 *   **Collateral Auction**: Participate in Collateral Auctions to buy liquidated assets.
 *   **Oracle Price Feed**: Fetch collateral token's price directly from oracles on-chain and display within the frontend.
-*   **Governance Tokens**: Token-holders will be able to vote on critical decisions regarding the Dira protocol through a governance interface.
-*   **Auto-Minting/Burning of Governance Tokens**:  The frontend will reflect and interact with the smart contract's auto-minting and burning of governance tokens.
-*   **Fees**:  Stability fees will be introduced, and the frontend will display and incorporate fee information.

 ---